 He bounded off in a single fluid motion, finally stopping at a safe distance to yawn and lick his paws.
 After stretching, the feral prince strolled away to view the garbage cans awaiting his afternoon inspection.

-As I drove away, I watched him in the rear-view mirror until his graceful image melted into a warm, summer daydream.
+I watched him in the rear-view mirror as I drove away until his graceful image melted into a warm summer daydream.

 ###

 Born near Black Bayou in the little Louisiana town of Vivian, Eric Wilder grew up listening to his grandmother’s tales of politics, corruption, and ghosts that haunt the night.
-He now lives in Oklahoma where he continues to pen mysteries and short stories with a southern accent.
-He is the author of the French Quarter Mystery Series set in New Orleans and the Paranormal Cowboy Series.
-Please check it out on his AmazonBarnes & NobleKobo and iBook author pages.
-You might also like to check out his website.
+He now lives in Oklahoma, where he continues to pen mysteries and short stories with a southern accent.
+He authored the French Quarter Mystery Series set in New Orleans, the Paranormal Cowboy Series, and the Oyster Bay Mystery Series.
+Please check it out on his Amazon author page.
+You can also check out his Facebook page.